A Letter to the Exhausted

 So, do something for me:

-- Talk to yourself as you would talk to your child, your good friend, your niece or nephew.
+1. Talk to yourself as you would talk to your child, good friend, niece, or nephew.

 If you or someone you love is struggling, know that there are people who want to help.
-Magnolia Creek Treatment Center wants to ensure that no one ever feels like they are alone.
-We would be honored to walk with you through this journey and assist you in gaining control and your life back.
+Magnolia Creek wants to ensure that no one ever feels like they are alone.
+We’d be honored to walk with you through this journey and assist you in gaining control of your life.
 You deserve this compassion and care.
-To talk with one of our team members about support resources, please reach out to us by calling 205-235-6989 or fill out our contact form.
+To talk with one of our team members about support resources, please get in touch with us by filling out our contact form.